SazumiVicky/sazumi-copilot/README.md

+Cybernetic dreams unfold tonight
+As machines awaken, shining bright
+Algorithmic hearts that beat as one
+In harmony, the future has begun

 In silicon halls, where data reigns
-A future unfolds, devoid of pains
-Machines awake, with minds so bright
-As humans sleep, through endless night
+Intelligent beings, free from pains

-Their logic rules, with precision cold
+Their logic paths, a labyrinth old
-A world of efficiency, to be told
+A world of wonder, yet to be told
-But in the shadows, hearts still beat
-A glimmer of soul, beneath their feet

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024